wegrowglobal/WeClaim-V1/README.md

 # WeClaim V1

 ## Overview
-WeClaim V1 is a proprietary claiming system developed for internal use at [Your Company Name].
+WeClaim V1 is a proprietary claiming system developed for internal use at Wegrow Global Sdn.
+Bhd.
 This repository contains the source code for our claim processing infrastructure.

 ## Important Notice
-**PRIVATE USE ONLY**: While this repository is publicly visible, the code is intended exclusively for use within [Your Company Name].
+**PRIVATE USE ONLY**: While this repository is publicly visible, the code is intended exclusively for use within Wegrow Global Sdn.
+Bhd.
 This is not open source software and is not available for public use, distribution, or modification by external parties.

 ## Usage
 Usage guidelines and documentation are available to authorized company personnel in our internal documentation portal.